kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 This method ensures that the probability of two nodes or keys hashing to the same identifier is negligible, making it an efficient way to distribute data across a network.

-The keys are assigned to nodes by ordering the identifiers on an identifier circle modulo $2^m$.
+The keys are assigned to nodes by ordering the identifiers on an identifier circle modulo {% katex inline %}
+ 2^m
+{% endkatex %}.
 The key, `k`, is assigned to the first node whose identifier is equal to or follows (the identifier of) `k` in the identifier space.
 This node is called the successor node of key `k`, denoted by `successor(k)`.

 In practice, consistent hashing is a simple yet effective technique for data distribution in distributed systems.
 It's easy to implement and it provides a good balance between the number of keys that need to be remapped when a node is added or removed, and the number of keys that can be mapped to the same node.